Political positions of Noam Chomsky: Views on MIT, military research and student protests

 During this period, MIT had six students sentenced to prison terms, prompting Chomsky to say that MIT's students suffered things that "should not have happened".
 Despite this, he has described MIT as "the freest and the most honest and has the best relations between faculty and students than at any other ... [with] quite a good record on civil liberties."
 Chomsky's differences with student activists at this time led to what he has called "considerable conflict".
 He described the rebellions across US campuses as "largely misguided" and he was unimpressed by the student uprising of May 1968 in Paris, saying, "I paid virtually no attention to what was going on in Paris as you can see from what I – rightly, I think."
 On the other hand, Chomsky was also very grateful to the students for raising the issue of the war in Vietnam.

 Chomsky's particular interpretation of academic freedom led him to give support to some of MIT's more militaristic academics, even though he disagreed with their actions.
 For example, in 1969, when he heard that Walt Rostow, a major architect of the Vietnam war, wanted to return to work at the university, Chomsky threatened "to protest publicly" if Rostow was "denied a position at MIT."
 In 1989, Chomsky then gave support to a long-standing Pentagon adviser, John Deutch, by backing his candidacy for President of MIT.
 Deutch was an influential advocate of both chemical and nuclear weapons and later became head of the CIA.
 The New York Times quoted Chomsky as saying, "He has more honesty and integrity than anyone I've ever met in academic life, or any other life. ...
 If somebody's got to be running the C.I.A., I'm glad it's him."

+The Pentagon's enthusiasm for Artificial Intelligence has rekindled its interest in Chomskyan grammar for what they call ‘future combat systems’.
+A 2021 US Navy proposal hopes that ‘Chomskyan grammar’ might eventually be useful in ‘antisubmarine and countermine warfare'.
+Chomsky has worked with Jeffrey Watumull, a scientist who is involved with similar Pentagon-sponsored AI projects.

 Comments on world affairs and conflicts

-Over his career, Chomsky has produce commentaries on many world conflicts.
+Over his career, Chomsky has produced commentaries on many world conflicts.